Foote: It's time for Cajuns to perform at their best during stretch drive

-There are a handful of things quite evident to UL coach Billy Napier as his No. 24-ranked Ragin’ Cajuns head to Troy for a 2:30 p.m. showdown Saturday at Veterans Memorial Stadium.
+There are a handful of things evident to UL coach Billy Napier as his No. 24 Ragin’ Cajuns head to Troy for a 2:30 p.m. showdown Saturday at Veterans Memorial Stadium in Troy, Alabama.

-One, it’s the most important time of the season to play completely focused and playing your best football.
+One, this is the most important time to be completely focused and playing the team's best football of the season.

 “We’re into November here,” Napier said.
 “It’s crunch time.
 It’s absolutely the time to be at our best.
 We all understand championships are won in this month.”